speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 \pagebreak

 ## Nomad
 You grew up in the wilds, far from civilization and the comforts of town and technology.
-You’ve witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for miles in any direction.
+Youï¿½ve witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for miles in any direction.
 The wilds are in your blood, whether you were a nomad, an explorer, a recluse, a hunter-gatherer, or even a marauder.
-Even in places where you don’t know the specific features of the terrain, you know the ways of the wild.
+Even in places where you donï¿½t know the specific features of the terrain, you know the ways of the wild.
 ___
 - **Skill Proficiencies:** Choose two from Animal Handling, Athletics, Medicine, and Survival
 - **Tool Proficiencies:** One type of musical instrument
 - **Languages:** One of your choice
-- **Equipment:** A walking stick, a hunting trap, a trophy from an animal you killed, a set of traveler’s clothes, and a belt pouch containing 100 cr
+- **Equipment:** A walking stick, a hunting trap, a trophy from an animal you killed, a set of travelerï¿½s clothes, and a belt pouch containing 100 cr

 ### Feature: Wanderer
 You have an excellent memory for maps and geography, and you can always recall the general layout of terrain, settlements, and other features around you.
 In addition, you can find food and fresh water for yourself and up to five other people each day, provided that the land offers berries, small game, water, and so forth.